lm-sys/lm-sys.github.io/content/donations.md

 We welcome diverse forms of donations and sponsorships, including but not limited to cash, computing devices (e.g., GPUs), and cloud credits.
 Please contact us at [lmsys.org@gmail.com](mailto:lmsysorg@gmail.com) to learn more about sponsorships and benefits.

 ## Sponsors
+LMSYS is supported by donations from the following institutions:

 [NVIDIA](https://www.nvidia.com/),
 [a16z](https://a16z.com/),
 [Hyperbolic](https://hyperbolic.xyz),